bpftrace/bpftrace/docs/reference_guide.md

 Syntax: `nsecs([TimestampMode mode])`

-Get the nanoseconds of the specified clock.
-Three time types are currently supported, namely
+Returns a timestamp in nanoseconds, as given by the requested kernel clock.
+Defaults to `boot` if no clock is explicitly requested.

+- `nsecs(monotonic)` - nanosecond timestamp since boot, exclusive of time the system spent suspended (CLOCK_MONOTONIC)
-- boot: nsecs() or nsecs(boot) is to get nanoseconds since the system boot
+- `nsecs(boot)` - nanoseconds since boot, inclusive of time the system spent suspended (CLOCK_BOOTTIME)
-- tai: nsecs(tai) is to get nanoseconds of CLOCK_TAI through bpf_ktime_get_tai_ns helper function
+- `nsecs(tai)` - TAI timestamp in nanoseconds (CLOCK_TAI)
-- sw_tai: nsecs(sw_tai) is to get nanoseconds of CLOCK_TAI, but it is obtained through the "triple vdso sandwich" method
+- `nsecs(sw_tai)` - approximation of TAI timestamp in nanoseconds, is obtained through the "triple vdso sandwich" method.
+For older kernels without direct TAI timestamp access in BPF.

 Examples: